Raflat/kairos-bot/README.md

 ## Setup
 1. Download the code.
-2. Set the fields "Username" and "Password" of the config.ini file to your Kairos' credentials.
+2. Set the fields "Username" and "Password" in the config.ini file to your Kairos credentials.

 ## Use
 Run the executable.